cygnusxi/CurecoinSource/README.md

 ### Reporting bugs or getting assistance

-General help for CureCoin can be found on the forums at https://www.curecoin.net/forum or on #curecoin in irc.freenode.
+General help for CureCoin can be found on the forums at https://www.curecoin.net/forum or on Slack http://slack.curecoin.net:30000/ .
 The forum is recommended for non frequent users of irc.

 ### Donations